 While chats about the National Organization For Marriage may be exceedingly rare for most people, in LGBT political circles, this kind of conversation pops up with some degree of freqency.
-This being so, it wasn't out of the ordinary when I found myself, on a recent afternoon, sharing noms and NOM chatter with a good friend.
+This being so, it wasn't out of the ordinary when I found myself, on a recent afternoon, sharing noms and NOM chatter with a good friend who is also in this game in a major way (and who knows some key players quite well).
 In a chat that was far healthier than the fried cheese sticks I had ordered and far more informative than the outdated "Go see Cats!' mural that was painted on this NYC diner's wall, my friend helped me piece together my ongoing puzzle regarding this organization's current state.
 This friend, who is both plugged in and trusted, was specualting in particular about why Maggie Gallagher might be so clearly distancing herself from NOM.

 For those who don't geek out on this stuff like I do, let me stop and give you a quick rundown on this separation.
 Since leaving NOM operations last year, Maggie, the co-founder and most visible face of the discriminatory org, has had almost nothing to do with the group she once cherished.
 Maggie never writes for NOM nor does she make public appearances on the organization's behalf.
 Tellingly, Maggie was actually in the nation's capital on the day last month that the Supreme Court heard the Prop 8 case and NOM protested outside the building, but she did not show up at NOM's "march for marriage" to speak.
 That absence seemed too pointed to be free of a bigger story.